Nooberieno/DnD-Homebrew/content/spells/midras-flame-of-frenzy.md

 ---

+You envelop yourself in a roiling ball of maddening yellow flame.
+When you cast this spell, each creature of your choice within 20 feet of you must make a Dexterity saving throw, taking 6d6 fire damage on a failed save, or half as much on a successful one.

-Summons a ball-like apparition of yellow flame that continuously spews forth yellow flames.
-Deals 8d6 fire damage to all creatures within range.
-If the creature starts its turn in range it must make a Dexterity saving throw and take another 8d6 on a failed save, taking half as much on a successful one.
-While this spell is active, the caster is completely blind, immediately failing all checks or saves that require sight.
+At the start of each of your turns while concentrating, each creature of your choice within range must make a Dexterity saving throw, taking 4d6 fire damage on a failed save, or half as much on a successful one.
+Creatures that enter the area for the first time on a turn must also make the saving throw.

+While this spell persists, you are blinded by the flames and automatically fail any ability check, attack roll, or saving throw that relies on sight.
+The flames shed bright light in a 20-foot radius and dim light for an additional 20 feet.